brainiak/rtcloud-projects/mindeye/docs/02-quickstart_realtime.md

    ssh -L 8892:hostname:8898 [username]@[server-name]
    ```
    where hostname is the hostname of the GPU-enabled compute node.
 This is how we allow the data analyzer on the GPU-enabled computer on a server to send information to your local computer via the analysis listener which then becomes input for PsychoPy.
-4) In terminal on your PsychoPy display computer locally, navigate to the rt-cloud directory: `cd </path/to/rt-cloud>`.
+4) In the terminal on your PsychoPy display computer locally, navigate to the rt-cloud directory: `cd </path/to/rt-cloud>`.
 Activate the local rtcloud conda environment.
 Run the analysis listener start up:
    ```
    WEB_IP=localhost
    bash scripts/analysis_listener.sh -s $WEB_IP:8892  --test